-Mt.
-Ngauruhoe from Mangatepopo highway
+View of Mt.
+Ngauruhoe from the highway

 Following the marked route northwards we made it to Red Crater, the highest point of the Tongariro Alpine Crossing (1,886 m) around 1 o’clock in the afternoon.
 The visibility was quite poor.
 One minute the sky was clear and we could see the Emerald Lake down below, the next minute the view was gone.
 I wasn’t sure if the white thing on the lake surface was clouds or volcanic steams, but G insisted it was the latter.
 After a while, the wind started blowing very hard and heavier clouds blocked out all visibility, making it not so easy to approach the lake.
-We sat down at the Red Carter and waited for opportunities to admire the Emerald’s beauty.
+We sat down at the Red Carter and waited for opportunities to admire Emerald’s beauty.